-Electricity production is the #1 source of greenhouse gases.
-It contributes to unhealthy smog and toxic buildups in our air and water more than all driving and flying combined.
-Switching to clean solar energy is a positive change you can make at home today.
+Electricity production is the #1 source of harmful greenhouse gases?
+By installing solar panels you can make a positive impact to help the environment.
+In fact, a typical two-person household can reduce their carbon emissions by three to four tons annually when they go solar.
 It’s a benefit of solar that doesn’t show up when calculating savings and return on investment: the benefit of knowing we did something to leave our planet a better place for future generations.

 Your solar panels convert solar energy into electricity.
 Every panel is made up of many individual solar cells, which are linked together to increase their power-producing potential.
 Watch a video about solar electricity to learn more.

 Electricity flows from your solar cells to your inverter, which converts direct current (DC) electricity into alternating current (AC) electricity which your home and the electrical grid can use.

 The power your solar panels produce will feed the electrical demand in your home.
 Any excess electricity produced by your panels during the day will feed back into the utility grid and you’ll receive credit from the utility to offset your future demand.